nest/nest-simulator/doc/topology/Topology_UserManual.rst

 A very simple layer
 ~~~~~~~~~~~~~~~~~~~

-We create a first, grid-based simple layer with the following commands:
+We create a first, grid-based simple layer with the following command:

 .. literalinclude:: user_manual_scripts/layers.py
     :start-after: #{ layer1 #}